frantisekfarka/ac21007_lab/lab01/README.md

        Ok, modules loaded: Main.
        ```

-    5. Test the new behavior of function `hello`:
+    5. Test the new behaviour of function `hello`:

         ```
         *Main> hello "Franta"